DDuijker/DDuijker/README.md

 ### Hi there 👋

+I'm Djoeke Duijker, a passionate software developer and tech enthusiast.
+I enjoy programming and solving complex problems.
+Here's a bit about me:

+- 🚀 I enjoy learning new languages and technologies
+- 🌐 Currently diving into python!
+- 📚 Studying Software Development at Windesheim University
+- 💡 Always eager to learn and contribute
+- 🎯 My goal is to become a competent and knowledgeable software developer!
+- ⚡ In my free time you can find me drawing, gaming and listening to music

+### 🔧 Technologies & Tools
+- 🐍 Python (Django, Flask)
+- </> C# (API's, MVC, MVVM)
+- ⚛️ React
+- 📦 OOP
+- 🎨 CSS Frameworks: Bootstrap, Tailwind

 <!--
 **DDuijker/DDuijker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.